picture of hands holding a community to represent community advocates

 • 2-year terms starting January 1st.

-• New members recruited by IT leadership in conjunction with IT Community Advocates by October 1st of previous year.
+• New members recruited by IT leadership in conjunction with IT Community Advocates by October 1st of the previous year.

 IT Service Awards - Employee Recognition

-Annual awards that will acknowledge outstanding service and provide a time to celebrate these individuals within the Information Technology Division.
+Annual awards will acknowledge outstanding service and provide a time to celebrate these individuals within the Information Technology Division.
 The awards program, under the leadership of Information Technology Community Advocates (ITCA), brings peer endorsement and recognition to professional accomplishments.

-• Service Excellence – is to recognize individuals who have gone above and beyond professional responsibilities in contributing his/her expertise and service to the GVSU community, a professional organization or the local/national/international community.
+• Service Excellence – is to recognize individuals who have gone above and beyond professional responsibilities in contributing his/her expertise and service to the GVSU community, a professional organization, or the local/national/international community.

 • Innovation – is to recognize individuals who have innovative ideas and practices that benefit Information Technology and the University.
-This could include methods to improve cost-efficiency, changes in procedures, creating new programs or services, or leading new initiatives.
+This could include methods to improve cost efficiency, changes in procedures, creating new programs or services, or leading new initiatives.

 • Leadership – is to recognize individuals who have made notable contributions that have influenced positive change at GVSU.
 This could include members who have shown adaptability, mentorship, exceptional teamwork, motivation, and lasting other contributions.